Sorry, you need to enable JavaScript to visit this website.

 Is mycoprotein the same as mushrooms?

 No, mycoprotein is derived from different fungi and is not the same as mushrooms.
 It has a distinct taste and texture.
+Mushrooms are the fruity body, while mycoprotein is the mycellium - the root structure of the mushrooms.
+So same family but different part.

 How is mycoprotein produced?